 |The train arrived.||The train did not/didn’t arrive.|

-In English there other negative words besides not.
+Besides the word not, there other negative words in English.
 These negatives can function as either object or subject of the sentence.

-- b) Before the exam he sees no one (nobody).
+- Before the exam he sees no one (nobody).